mieweb/docs/content/functions/scheduling/schedule-management.md

 4. With the resource selected, click the <strong>Search</strong> button.
 This will refresh the page.
 5. The page has four (4) sections:

-    a.  <strong>Allowed Users</strong> – An autocomplete field to be used to key in individual users to have access to view and/or schedule on the specified resource schedule.
+    * <strong>Allowed Users</strong> – An autocomplete field to be used to key in individual users to have access to view and/or schedule on the specified resource schedule.
 Click the <strong>Add</strong> button to save selections.

-    b.  <strong>Allowed Departments</strong> – An autocomplete field to be used to key in entire departments to have access to view and/or schedule on the specified resource schedule.
+    * <strong>Allowed Departments</strong> – An autocomplete field to be used to key in entire departments to have access to view and/or schedule on the specified resource schedule.
 Any user that is a member of that department will have access to that resource.
 Click the <strong>Add</strong> button to save selections.

-    c.  <strong>Reason for Change</strong> – This is a required field, used to document the reason for the restriction or restriction change.
+    * <strong>Reason for Change</strong> – This is a required field, used to document the reason for the restriction or restriction change.
 This information will be saved in the Revision History for future reference.

-    d.  <strong>Revision History</strong> – A view of all revision histories.
+    * <strong>Revision History</strong> – A view of all revision histories.

 6. After all allowed users/departments have been added, provide the <strong>Reason For Change</strong> and click the <strong>Submit Changes</strong> button to create the restrictions.